CarlSeiler/Module_2_Assignment/README.md

 be an array of objects, trusting this comment from the instructor:

 * Use an in-memory store with the structure _similar_ to this:

+I took the keyword here to be "similar" and my structure is similar.

 Here are the 8 endpoints: